vamshi-krishna-github/Finding-Cabs-Nearby/README.md

 # Finding-Cabs-Nearby
-Given location of a person in latitude and longitude and GPS coordinates of all cab drivers available in the city, we need to find the cab driver details who are available in 50km proximity.
+Given GPS-Coordinates of a person (latitude and longitude), task is to find the cab driver details who are available in 50km proximity.